Appendix: Day-2 Operate

 Marvis Actions

 Marvis Actions is a feature of the Juniper Mist AI-driven operations platform that provides proactive and reactive troubleshooting capabilities.
-It leverages Mist AI to identify network issues, recommend actions, and provide insights into the root causes of these issues.
+It leverages Mist AI to identify network issues, recommend actions, and provides insights into the root causes of these issues.
 The Marvis Actions dashboard displays high-impact network issues across wired, WAN, and wireless networks at different levels (MSP, organization, site).
 It allows users to track firmware compliance, detect WAN link outages, identify bad cables, and more.
 With real-time AI-driven insight, Marvis Actions enables proactive issue detection and resolution, reducing troubleshooting effort and time.
 More details to be found here https://www.mist.com/documentation/switch-actions/

 The Marvis Actions you may see with concerns to switch infrastructure are currently:

-- Marvis Switch Actions:
+- Marvis Switch Actions

 - Missing VLAN